SacraDoctrina/SacraDoctrina/Biblical Theology/Scriptura.md

 ## 背诵经文

-[Genesis 1.1] In the beginning when God createda the heavens and the earth
+[Genesis 1.1] In the beginning when God createda the heavens and the earth.

 [Exodus 19:5-6] 5 Now therefore, if you obey my voice and keep my covenant, you shall be my treasured possession out of all the peoples.
 Indeed, the whole earth is mine, 6 but you shall be for me a priestly kingdom and a holy nation.
 These are the words that you shall speak to the Israelites.”